umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-3.md

 ### Summary of the Artefact

-The Copyright and AI Reference Group Governance Framework was released by the Australian Government in April 2024.
-The reference group was created to discuss the existing and new copyright challenges arising from AI and determine potential loopholes and legal uncertainties.
-In 2024, it worked on the intersection of AI and copyright, understanding the issues and possible solutions (Attorney-General's Department, 2024).
+Copyright and AI Reference Group Governance Framework is the report which was published by the Australian Government in April 2024.
+The purpose of creation of the reference group was the discussion of the current and future copyright problems related to the AI and their identification.
+During 2024, the reference group considered the intersection of the AI and copyright, the problems and the ways to solve them (Attorney-General's Department, 2024).

 ### Reflection and Justification

-This artefact was chosen for its ability to illustrate the new challenges for copyright laws with AI technologies.
-It enabled me to realize the importance of thinking in ICT professionals about the protection of the material used by the AI systems and the respect of the creators' rights.
-It's related to the copyright and AI discussion this week and just a reminder of the importance of thinking about IP in the development of technology responsibly.
+The artefact chosen by me is an illustration of the new challenges faced by copyright laws with the help of AI technologies.
+It helped me to understand the necessity to pay attention to the protection of the materials utilized by the AI systems and to the rights of their creators.
+It is connected to the discussion of the copyright and AI that we have during this week.

----

 ## Artefact 2 – Generative AI and Intellectual Property